Nimbostratos/GoT-Rulers-Visualization/README.md

 - Major historical events visualization
 - Interactive timeline of rulers with hoverable details

-Technologies used: Python, Pandas, Matplotlib, Seaborn, Plotly, Altair
+Technologies used: Python, Pandas, Matplotlib, Seaborn, Altair

-*Interactive plots work when running the notebook locally or on Kaggle
+(Interactive plots work when running the notebook locally or on Kaggle)

 This project demonstrates skills in data analysis, visualization, and interactive plotting, making it a portfolio-ready showcase.